tsgates/arch-wiki-markdown/wiki/Dell_Mini_10v.md

 The Wireless NIC is supported by the b43 module and is included in kernel from 2.6.32 on.
 Firmware must be installed for this hardware, as outlined in the Wireless Setup article.
+You can find instructions for downloading and installing the correct firmware at this webpage: [1].

 If you have difficulty with connection, or have unstable connection, try the option